-Current Poll Results
+Current Seating Poll Results (as of July 2023)

-Here’s a class with 4 rows and 7 columns.
+Here’s a class (see image) with 4 rows and 7 columns.
 I usually sat students alphabetically in this arrangement which helped me more quickly take grades and helped with learning names.
 Unless we were playing drums, K-5 sat on the floor.

 My 6-8 sat in chairs and I tried to keep the columns in even numbers so that stand partners were easy to set up.
 I used a seating chart with middlers where I paired them up in those stand partnerships based on their musical/behavioral skills.
 I’d put someone with behavior challenges with a student with a strong calming influence, or a student who had good skills and interpersonal qualities with a student who needed help with their music skills.
-More on Classroom Management.
+More Classroom Management tips here!

 - To shake this up, ask rows 2 and 3 to switch places, then have row 1 and 3 turn around and everyone has a new partner. #1 is now partnered with #15.